 For an avid hunter, avoiding the white flag is critical in the pursuit of the whitetail deer.
 A whitetail’s nose is 4,000 times more effective at distinguishing scents then a human, according to Missouri Conservationist Online.

-With that being said a whitetail deer’s best defense mechanism is its nose.
-Scents connected with humans are a warning signal to deer and other big game animals, a red flag saying “stay away!”
+A whitetail deer’s best defense mechanism is its nose.
+Scents connected with humans are a warning signal to deer and other big game animals, a red flag saying, “stay away!”
 Therefore, reducing the trace of human scent is critical in the pursuit of big game.

 This raised questions.
 Are we paying that much money each year for just water, baking soda and hydrogen peroxide?
 If not, what are scent killers made of?
 Some scent killers don’t even list the product ingredients on the bottle.